aws-samples/aws-health-aware/BETA-multi-region/README.md

-# [IN BETA] Deploying AHA in a member account within an AWS Organization
+# [IN BETA] Deploying AHA in 2 Regions for High Availability

 # Introduction
-The #1 feature request from customers, is the ability to deploy the AHA resources (Lambda, DynamoDB, etc.) in a member account instead of the top-level management account.
-This process is currently **IN BETA** so we ask that you log any issues within Github issues.
+Our next most requested feature was the ability to deploy AHA in more than 1 region in the event a region or specific service in a region was degraded.
+The process is currently **IN BETA** so we ask that you log any issues in this repo.

-The steps below are relatively the same as a normal deployment, if you configured an Endpoint already you can skip to [**Deployment in AWS Organization Member Account**](#deployment-in-aws-organization-member-account)

 # Configuring an Endpoint -
 AHA can send to multiple endpoints (webhook URLs, Email or EventBridge).
 To use any of these you'll need to set it up before-hand as some of these are done on 3rd party websites.
 We'll go over some of the common ones here.